theicechol/metamoles-wiki/Project-Scoping.md

 Key practical questions to be solved
 - What tools and methods are available right now?
 - Why do we have to do this?
 Will it be useful?
+Clarify the novelty of this project!
 - Which database should be focused on?
 - How do we extract data from the available database?
 - What is our short-term, medium, and long-term goals?